FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Conclusion

-\paragraph{Limitations and future work} While our method achieves unprecedented performance compared to existing approaches, it suffers from a few limitations.
-Our multi-spherical representation introduces higher quality when the VR camera is within the first sphere.
-As shown in \Cref{fig:large_translation}, when the virtual camera translates largely within a highly occluded scene, our method still synthesizes the accurate views but with declined foveal image quality.
-This is due to the accumulated error of the concentric spherical representation (\Cref{eq:imageError}).
-Multiscale coordinates and networks that consider various level-of-details of the 3D space have shown their effectiveness of interpolating geometries \cite{winkler2010multi}.
-Developing a multiscale network that synthesizes the image from global to local level-of-details would be an interesting direction for future work, extending the applicability of our method to large-scale scenes with strong occlusions.
+\paragraph{Limitations and future work} \qisun{(09/17) NOTE to myself: discuss dynamic scenes.} While our method achieves superior performance compared to existing approaches, its broader deployment requires combating several constraints.
+Our multi-spherical representation renders optimal quality when the virtual camera is within the innermost sphere.
+Although our method unlocks large translation scale than panorama + neural dis-occlusion approaches\qisun{(May 19) Make sure we include example either as a small fig or video}, the optimal translation range is constrained by the radius of this sphere.
+However, infinitely enlarge it will decrease synthesized image quality.
+Therefore, devising an adaptive and dynamic system that automatically optimizes the coordinates may shed lights on allowing traversal-scale translation range without decreasing the perceptual quality or performance.
+Similarly, multiscale coordinates that consider various level-of-details of the 3D space have shown their effectiveness of interpolating geometries \cite{winkler2010multi}.
+Developing a corresponding network that synthesizes the imagery from global to local level-of-details would be an interesting direction for future work that extends the applicability to large-scale scenes with strong occlusions.

+Aliasing in the periphery exists because of the low sampling rate.
+Although we have not apply any anti-aliasing methods yet, the result of our user study shown that the aliasing doesn't cause significant degradation of perceptual quality.
+While traditional anti-aliasing methods (such as MSAA used in Guenter et al.\cite{Guenter:2012:F3G}) may have an effect, these methods will introduce a significant performance penalty when combined with neural synthesis methods.
+We think that a candidate solution may be applying multi-scale-encoding, as proposed by Barron et al.\cite{barron2021mipnerf,barron2022mipnerf360}.

-Currently, we sample the scene fully based on eccentricity, considering acuity and stereopsis.
-However, we envision that fine-grained visual sensitivity analysis, such as luminance \cite{Tursun:2019:LCA} or depth \cite{Sun:20:OE}, would provide more insights on achieving even higher quality and/or faster performance.
-Also, our multi-spherical representation is specialized to the scene for optimal quality.
-Thus, our network is trained per-scene.
-Exploring potential means of generalized representation may further reduce storage.
+We sample the scene fully based on eccentricity, considering acuity and stereopsis.
+However, we envision that fine-grained visual sensitivity analysis, such as luminance \cite{Tursun:2019:LCA} or depth \cite{Sun:20:OE}, would provide more insights on achieving higher quality and/or faster performance.